shsiddhant/memory.fm/README_NEW.md

 ## Features

+### Import Your Complete Listening History

-### 1. Importing
+#### 1. Last.fm

-- Import your [Last.fm](https://last.fm/) scrobbling history.
+Quickly fetch your entire scrobble history.
-	- Fast first import.
-	- Fetch only the new scrobbles after the first import.
-	- View progress.
-- Also supports
-	-   JSON/CSV obtained from [lastfmstats](https://www.lastfmstats.com)
+- Imports are saved locally, so the subsequent imports are blazing fast.
+- If you use [lastfmstats](https://lastfmstats.com/), you can also import using their JSON/CSV exports.

+#### 2. Spotify
-	- Spotify listening history exports
+Import your entire Spotify listening history using the official exports.
-- Filter the data by dates and time periods.
-- View your scrobbles/listens during any period.

-### 2. Stats and Analytics
+### Explore Your Listening Life

+Explore your music listening patterns.
+You get a variety of stats - from basic top charts to more interesting and novel ways to understand your listening.

+#### 1. Top Artists / Albums / Tracks

-- **Top Charts:** View your top artists/albums/tracks for any period.
+- See your top artists, albums, and tracks for any period.
-- **Attachment Index:** Calculate *Attachment Index* to see whether you were attached to few artists/albums/tracks or not.
+- Apply filters.

+#### 2. Attachment Index

+- Do you get attached to a few familiar artists, albums, and tracks *or* do you prefer to keep your horizons broad?
+- Which periods of you life were you an explorer?

+Use *Attachment Index* to find out.

+#### 3. Streaks

-- **Obsessive Streaks:** Detect *Obsessive Streaks* of listening to a single artist, album, or track to find intense listening moments and periods.
+Are there stretches of days where you obsessively listen to a single artist, album or track?

-### 3. Visuals

-- **Streaks Timeline**
+Maybe it was a newly out album, or maybe it was one of your all time favourites.

+Find out with *Streaks*.

+### Visualize Your Patterns

+#### 1. Attachment Graphs

+- See how your attachment to artists, albums, and tracks has evolved over time.
+- Peaks and dips, phases and seasons of your life.

+#### 2. Streaks Timeline

-	- Create a color coded *Streaks Timeline* to see your streaks throughout any year.
+- A color coded *Streaks Timeline* to see your streaks throughout any year.
-	- For more exploration, you can create an interactive *Streaks Timeline*.
-- **Attachment Graph:** Find out how your attachment to artists, albums and tracks varied throughout any period.

-### 4. Memory Attachments
+- Save your *Streaks Timelines* as high quality images.
+- Print, share, compare.

+If you like exploring, you can also use interactive *Attachment Graphs* and *Streaks Timelines*, and go down the rabbit hole of numbers and patterns.

+### Connect Your Music and Memories

 - Attach memories to different moments and time periods, in the style of journal entries.
 - Annotate the memories with markdown notes and tags.
 - See how your memories intertwine with your music listening patterns by using the interactive *Streaks Timeline* and more.

+Everything is saved locally, so you add memories without any worries about privacy.

-### 5. Export
+### Export

 - Export your listening data in JSON/CSV or markdown tables.
 - Save Top Charts as markdown tables, or images.
 - Save your *Attachment Graph* and *Streaks Timeline* as images, or interactive HTML pages.
 -  Export memories to JSON which can be imported into DayOne/Journey.Cloud as journal entries.

-### 6. Interface
+### Interface

-Access all the features mentioned above using either of the two:
+You have to options.
+Use whichever style suits you.

+#### 1. Graphical Dashboard

-- **Graphical Dashboard:** A user friendly graphical dashboard that runs inside your web browser.
+A user friendly graphical dashboard that runs inside your web browser.

+#### 2. CLI

-- **CLI:** A command line tool with more granular control for power users.
+A command line tool if you are more of a terminal and keyboard user.

-### 7. Library
+### Library

 - Library API loosely modeled after [pandas](https://pypi.org/project/pandas/).
 - Core object classes.